IgorOlhovski/Drupal-Framework/README.txt

 >>> CONFIGURATION NOTES:

-To disable zebra coloring from sidebar menues: remove comment star and slash "*/" on line 531 in style.css
+To enable legacy list/menu support, see line 532 of style.css

 To add regions, see: http://drupal.org/node/242107#comment-798428